lizmat/raku-all-modules/thundergnat/Prime-Factor/README.md

 SYNOPSIS

-Exports the sub factors();
+Exports the sub prime-factors();
 Returns a list of all of the prime factors of a positive integer.

 USAGE

     use Prime::Factor;

-    say factors(720); # (2 2 2 2 3 3 5)
+    say prime-factors(720); # (2 2 2 2 3 3 5)

+    say prime-factors(2**100-1) # (3 5 5 5 11 31 41 101 251 601 1801 4051 8101 268501)

 BUGS

-Not very fast for large integers.
-Probably best to restrict it to integers < 2^32.
+Not very fast for very large integers.
+Or more accurately: not very fast for integers that have two or more prime factors larger than ~2^40.

-This would probably be better as a CORE function but until it arrives, this is available.
+This would probably be better as a CORE function but until and if that arrives, this is available.

 AUTHOR

-Adapted from code on L<http://rosettacode.org/wiki/Prime_decomposition>
-originally by TimToady with code modifications from Grondilu

 Stephen Schulze (often seen lurking on #perl6 IRC as thundergnat)

+Adapted from code from Damian Conways "On the Shoulders of Giants" presentation at YAPC::NA 2016 and Wikipedia "Pollard's rho algorithm".

 LICENSE